The True Cost of Cedar

-Another consideration to make while choosing the roofing material is the lifespan, which should take into consideration the cost of what you are ready to pay for the project today and over the life of your roof.
-While roofing choices such as asphalt shingles are easy and inexpensive upfront, they require replacement every 10-20 years, and do require some maintenance.
-Composite shakes & shingles are quite durable with a 50 years life span, and require no maintenance.
+Another consideration to make when choosing a roofing material is product lifespan, which will impact both what you are prepared to pay for your project today and what you will ultimately pay over the life of your roof.
+While roofing options such as asphalt shingles are inexpensive upfront, they require regular replacement every 10–20 years as well as maintenance.
+In contrast, Enviroshake composite shakes and shingles are highly durable with a 50-year lifespan and require no maintenance.

-Natural slate is essentially a long lasting roofing choice.
-If maintained and installed properly a slate roof can have a life span of 100 years.
-Nonetheless, slate is also an extremely heavy weight product and properties require reinforcement to the roof structure in order to hold the material.
-A slate roof installation is time consuming due to the nature of how slate is installed, with little slate hooks.
-The weight of the material also means extra safety precautions must be taken on a job site to ensure falling pieces are not a liability.
-Since natural slate is heavy and difficult to install, it makes it one of the most expensive roofing options on the market.
+Natural slate is another long-lasting and classically breathtaking roofing option.
+If maintained and installed properly, a slate roof can have a lifespan of 100 years.
+Nonetheless, slate is also extremely heavy, and most properties require structural reinforcement to support it.
+Further, slate roof installations are greatly labour-intensive and time-consuming, as the material is installed using small slate hooks—this drives up labour costs exponentially.
+Slate’s weight also means extra safety precautions must be taken on the jobsite to ensure falling pieces are not a liability.
+The factors converge to make slate one of the most expensive roofing materials on the market.

-Synthetic slate shingles on the other hand can last for more than 50 years and weighing 1/3 the weight of natural slate do not require any special reinforcement to a roof.
-In addition to being far easier to install, they are also much more durable and are not damaged by walking on the roof.
-Synthetic slate shingles cost about ½ that of natural slate.
-Visual inspection is required annually with natural slate to identify missing, cracked, broken or sliding pieces, which must then be replaced.
-Synthetic slate does not require this inspection or maintenance, saving costs in the long run.
+Enviroslate®, on the other hand, can last for more than 50 years and is approximately half the price of natural slate.
+Because it weighs only 1/3 what natural slate weighs, it also does not require any special roof reinforcements.
+In addition to being far easier to install than natural slate, it is also significantly more durable and is not damaged by being walked upon.
+Annual visual inspections are required with natural slate to identify missing, cracked, broken, and sliding pieces, which must then be replaced.
+Synthetic slate, in contrast, does not require such inspection or maintenance, lowering long-term costs.

-For a homeowner making a roofing decision and wondering the costs of natural cedar and slate, there is much to consider.
-For those not willing to compromise on appearance and cost, the affordability, performance and aesthetic of composite cedar & slate shingles makes them a wonderful choice.
+For homeowners making important roofing decisions and comparing the costs of natural cedar and slate, there is much to consider.
+For those not willing to compromise on appearance and longevity, the affordability, performance, and aesthetic of composite cedar and slate shingles make them wonderful alternatives.